Rozanova/WebDesignCourse/Syllabus.md

 #### Week 1
 ##### In-class:
 * Course introduction.
+* Ice breakers and discussion of individual goals and design interests.
+* Design theory and intro to human-centered design.
+* How is UX related to web design?
+* Net art!
 * Syllabus review.
-* Design theory and intro to human-centered design.
-* Discussion of individual goals and design interests.
 * Setting up blogs and are.na accounts, sharing emails and blogs with the instructor.

 ##### HW:

 * Start mood board on are.na for ideas (add at 3 - 4 inspirational items to start).

-* Post are.na and blog links to Slack channel #studentblogs
+* Post are.na and blog links to Discord channel #studentblogs